Measurement of the 2$\nu\beta\beta$ Decay Half-life of $^{130}$Te with CUORE: Data Collection

 The data itself are a collection of events, corresponding to a triggered waveform on a single bolometer.
 The modularity of the detector allows us to reconstruct the event topology via a time based coincidence analysis.
 Events are grouped into multiplets, $\mathcal{M}_{i}$ ($i$ = number of triggered bolometers) if they occur within a $\pm$\dtCoinc window on bolometers that are $\leq$ \drCoinc apart from each other, with a minimum energy of~ \dECoinc.
 Given the extremely low trigger rate of \Q bolometers (\updateValue{$\sim$1~mHz}) and the distance requirement, multiplets with $i>1$ contain practically no accidental coincidence events and are mainly induced by particles depositing energy in multiple crystals.

 We split the data into three types of spectra: a multiplicity 1 (\mone) spectrum comprised of events where energy was deposited into a single bolometer, a multiplicity 2 (\mtwo) spectrum comprised of the single energies detected by each of the two bolometers simultaneously triggered, and a \msumtwo spectrum comprised of the sum energy of the \mtwo events.
 The energy of a 2\nbb decay event is deposited into a single bolometer with a probability obtained from Monte Carlo simulations of $\sim$ 90\%.~ The majority of backgrounds deposit energy across two or more bolometers (such as $\gamma$'s that scatter from one crystal into another or $\alpha$ decays that occur on a surface between two crystals), making the \mtwo and \msumtwo spectra useful for understanding backgrounds.
 Events with multiplicity higher than 2 are not considered in this analysis since they do not add new information.
+The specific steps of the data processing and selection criteria are found in \cite{CUOREPRL2020}.
+These steps include a dataset dependent evaluation of the energy calibration bias, and of the signal efficiency.
+The former, defined as the difference between the reconstructed peak position and its nominal value, is measured in calibration data for $\gamma$ lines that span from 511~\,keV to 2.6~\,MeV.
+The resulting bias is well below 0.5~\,keV for all the datasets.
+A similar result is obtained by fitting $\gamma$ peaks due to background sources.
+The signal efficiency, defined as the probability of a signal being triggered, assigned to a correct energy and multiplicity, and finally passing data selection cuts, has an energy dependent behavior and is asymptotic to $\sim$95\%.